SarahSquyres/arribaStocks/README.md

 ## Description

-With ArribaStocks, users can search for the stocks they are interested in and retrieve up-to-the-minute information on the day's price action, day change, and percent change.
-They also have a continuous view of the Magnificent 7 stocks to keep an eye on the overall market.
+With ArribaStocks, find and track your favorite stocks with real-time data, including the day's price movement, daily change, and percentage change.
+Stay ahead of the curve with a dedicated section showcasing the top 7 high-performing and influential stocks ("Super Seven") for insightful market monitoring.

 ## App Preview
 ![Screenshot of launchpage](./src/assets/arribaStock.JPG)